davingee/jsonified_forms/README.md

 Sexxy?
 Yes!

 ## ToDo
-1. make divs and labels bind to data-jsonified="label" attributes so that it is completely dynamic.
+1. make divs and labels bind to data attributes ex: data-jsonified="label" attributes so that it is completely dynamic.
 Just adding a label hash to the json will add the specified attributes. <br>
 2. Select boxes<br>
 3. allow options to be passed for example if I dont want a field to show up if a user is nil but can not access user from f; be able to pass in user